lutianzhou001/neofura-doc/docs/APIs/GetScCallByContractHash.md

 ## GetScCallByContractHash

- Gets the ScCall By the contract hash.
+ Gets the ScCall by the contract hash.

 ### Parameters